arjunkmrm/chainlit-claude/README.md

-# Chainlit Claude Example with Function Calling
+# Chainlit Anthropic Example with Function Calling

 This project demonstrates how to create a chatbot using Chainlit and Anthropic's Claude AI model, showcasing function calling capabilities with example tools.